Polyamines in plant stress: Plant stress

 Polyamines, which are the key compounds in plant physiology, play essential role in cell proliferation, growth and differentiation.
-They also carry out significant effects on embryo/fetus proliferation, implantation, embryonic diapause, placentation, angiogenesis and fetal development.
+Polyamines also play important roles in cell proliferation and developmental processes across different organisms, including roles in fetal development and angiogenesis.

 Effect of polyamine on phytochelatin synthesis of rice

 Even though polyamines carry out important roles like soothing and ameliorating in rice physiology, its catabolic products can cause stress damage.
-Putrescine, a kind of polyamine, decreaseS phytochelatin synthesis at enzymatic and gene expression levels by increasing cadmium toxicity in rice.
+Putrescine, a kind of polyamine, decreases phytochelatin synthesis at enzymatic and gene expression levels by increasing cadmium toxicity in rice.
 Polyamines provide protection against heavy metals such as inhibiting Cadmium uptake or its entry into the cells because exogenous polyamines are mainly allocated to the apoplast.
 Spermidine and spermine, kinds of polyamine, are found in reducing cadmium toxicity in rice.
 Nevertheless, putrescine leads to increasing hydrogen peroxide accumulation and inhibits root elongation in rice.
 In this case, huge amounts of polyamine-cadmium complexes form, so higher density of cadmium and putrescine decreases phytochelatin synthesis as well as its gene expression.
 Therefore, plants with decreasing phytochelatin activities can struggle with detoxification of metal ions like Zn, Cu, and Ni.